free5gc/free5gc/README.md

     Please ignore error messages during the package dependencies installation process.
     ```
+    **In step 2, the folder name should remain free5gc.
+Please do not modify it or the compilation would fail.**

 3. Compile network function services in `$GOPATH/src/free5gc` individually, e.g. AMF (redo this step for each NF), or
     ```bash